 Yale Center for Environmental Law & Policy

-The Yale Center for Environmental Law & Policy, a joint undertaking with Yale Law School, seeks to incorporate fresh thinking and analytically rigorous decision-making tools into environmental law and policy.
+The Yale Center for Environmental Law & Policy, a joint undertaking with Yale Law School, advances fresh thinking and analytically rigorous approaches to environmental decision making across disciplines, across sectors, and across boundaries.
 In addition to its research activities, the center aims to serve as a locus for connection and collaboration by all members of the Yale University community interested in environmental law and policy issues.
 The center supports a wide-ranging program of education, research, and outreach on national and global environmental issues.
 These efforts involve faculty, staff, and student collaboration and are aimed at shaping academic thinking and policy making in the public, private, and NGO sectors.
 One of the center’s flagship products is the biennial Environmental Performance Index, which ranks countries on performance indicators tracked across policy categories covering both environmental public health and ecosystem vitality.

 The center facilitates a joint-degree program in which master’s students at the School of Forestry & Environmental Studies can additionally pursue a law degree from Yale Law School, Vermont Law School, or Pace Law School.
 Undertaken separately, these two degrees would take five years to complete.
 Together, students can earn both degrees in four years.
 The center provides research, educational, career development, and social opportunities for students enrolled in the joint program as well as others affiliated with the center.